dhis2/threat-model/README.md

 ## Security Invariants

+- Account sign-up requires email verification
-- An unauthenticated party can't confirm presence of a specific DHIS2 user account
+- An unauthenticated party can't validate the presence of a specific DHIS2 user account
 - Any sensitive operation requires re-authentication
+- Any sensitive operation generates a security log event